peter88213/novelyst/docs/help/arcs.md

 ## Arc ist just a word

-*novelyst* supports the concept of *arcs* as a powerful and flexible concept for plotting.
+*novelyst* provides *arcs* as a powerful and flexible concept for plotting.
-The term *plot* refers to the consequent course of the narrative action.
+(The term *plot* refers to the consequent course of the narrative action.)
-"Arc" can mean a variety of things: Narrative strand, thread, character arc, storyline, sequence of cause and effect, sequence of setup and payoff, "road map" with milestones, and so on.
+"Arc" can mean a variety of things: Narrative strand, thread, character arc, storyline, sequence of cause and effect, sequence of setup and payoff, road map with milestones, and so on.
 You can think of an arc as a line on which points are arranged that characterize the progression of the story.
-These points can be assigned to scenes to indicate their relevance to the plot.
+These points can be assigned to scenes to indicate the scene's relevance to the plot.

 - *novelyst* lets you define any number of arcs.
 - Any number of scenes can be assigned to each arc.